Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/mirror.rst

 to select the edge, then :doc:`snap </scene_layout/object/editing/transform/control/snap>` *Cursor to Selection*.
 This will position the 3D Cursor in the center of the edge.
 Finally, use the :ref:`Set Origin <bpy.ops.object.origin_set>` menu, and select *Origin to 3D Cursor*.
-This will move the object's center (and thus, the mirror plane) to where the 3D cursor is located, and the mirroring will be exact.
+This will move the object's origin (and thus, the mirror plane) to where the 3D cursor is located, and the mirroring will be exact.

 An alternative is to use an Empty as a *Mirror Object* that you move to the correct position.